 Pronounced “me Thai,” My Thai is family-run vegan fusion restaurant.
 The owners are actually Vietnamese, and that’s why “my” in the name is pronunced “me.”
 This translates as “American Thai.”

 You’ll find an extremely extensive menu, offering dishes from Pad Thai to curry to “fish.”
-Prices are also very reasonable, ranging from $8-18.
+Prices are also very reasonable.
 Unfortunately, as much as I rave about the food, the dishes are hit-or-miss.
 After lots of trial and error, I can recommend the following:

 - Pad kee mao with veggie chicken: an absolute dream of wide rice noodles with green onions, fried eggplant, basil, and “chicken.”
 It is quite oily, but so good.

 - Half pineapple: you get half a pineapple (what a surprise) carved out and filled with veggies and all kinds of veggie meat.
 This is a nice mix of sweet and savory (please scoop out the pineapple flesh and eat it though–it pains me when it’s just tossed after haha).

 - Bird’s nest: a traditional Chinese dish, with veggies and vegan protein resting on a “nest” of fried taro.

 - Choo chee fisherman: the waiter told us before ordering that the dish “wasn’t very popular” haha, but I found the veggie fish quite tasty.